What it Meant to Survive

 Written by a singularly talented, wildly imaginative novelist, What It Meant to Survive is a powerful and bracing work of fiction inspired by the true event, the Virginia Tech Massacre, and the author’s real experience navigating its long-term social and emotional impacts.

-Praise for What it Meant to Survive
+Praise for What It Meant to Survive

 “Mala Kumar’s What It Meant to Survive is a riveting, globe-trotting, fast-paced, page-turner of a novel.
 Part love story, part psychological thriller, the book asks big questions about how we claim our power and find ways to not just survive but thrive in a world that so often feels like it wants to destroy us.
 What It Meant to Survive will fill your heart, break it, put it back together, and fill it again.”